 Fighting Challenges in Housing and Homelessness, Collaboratively

 After analyzing the results, resoundingly, the topic area of Housing and Homelessness was one of the top challenges submitted by our community on which to collaborate.
-According to a report on The State of Homelessness in America, half a million people are homeless on a given night in the United States.
+More than half a million people in the United States experience homeless each year, according to the National Alliance to End Homelessness.
 California alone is home to 47 percent of all unsheltered homeless people in the country, informing our decision to focus initially in the Bay Area.

 Launching this winter, our inaugural Impact Lab will focus on identifying ways technology can alleviate friction for people experiencing homelessness and strengthen the work of the service providers and organizations who support them.
 The specific challenge focus will continue to be shaped as we get input from the first class of Impact Labs Community Fellows – community members with lived experience and subject matter expertise in the field of affordable housing and homelessness.
 The Impact Lab will map back to Sustainable Development Goal #11: Sustainable Cities and Communities, and will aim to create a technology solution that promotes a more inclusive, safe, resilient, and sustainable San Francisco Bay Area for all.
 That said, our hope is to create a scalable solution that can be leveraged by nonprofits and communities in other geographies.

 It’s a complex challenge and one that can’t be tackled alone.
 That’s why we’re bringing together a cohort of Community Fellows – practitioners and subject matter experts from across the housing and homelessness sector to ideate and co-design technology solutions to advance progress on this issue.